bio-tools/pub2tools/docs/output.rst

 results.csv
 ===========

 This file will contain all results of Pub2Tools as output by the :ref:`pass2` command, including entries that were excluded for entry to bio.tools or found to be already existing there.
 In addition to the end results that can be inserted to bio.tools attributes, each entry will contain all possible other data related to the entry and values of intermediate results, but also values currently present in bio.tools for entries that were found to be existing there.
 All these values are documented in `results.csv columns`_.
+The first row of the file specifies the column names and the second row contains links to the column documentations in `results.csv columns`_.

 .. _diff_csv:

 diff.csv
 ========

 This file will contain entries that were found to be :ref:`existing in bio.tools <usage_existing>` in :ref:`pass2`.
 More precisely, it will only contain entries, that were found to be existing in bio.tools and for which some value was found to be different or missing in bio.tools, and the contents of the file will be a listing of these difference (i.e. differing or missing values).
 Many of these differences are mistakes made by Pub2Tools, but many are also pointing to incorrect or missing information in bio.tools, thus the contents of this file can be used to improve existing entries of bio.tools.
 In rare circumstances, some entries that are not actually already existing in bio.tools might be mistakenly diverted here (instead of `to_biotools.json`_) -- such entries should be added to bio.tools manually.
 This file can be especially useful if Pub2Tools is run on all publications currently in bio.tools, like exemplified in :ref:`improving_existing`.
 The structure of the file is documented in `diff.csv columns`_.
+The first row of the file specifies the column names and the second row contains links to the column documentations in `diff.csv columns`_.

 .. _new_json: